-Designing a URL shortener service is one of the frequently asked common questions of system design round in interviews.
+Designing a URL shortener service is one of the frequently asked common questions of system design rounds in interviews.
 You will have to tell your approach to design this service within a limited timeframe (45 minutes or less).
-A lot of candidates get afraid of this round more than the coding round because they don’t get the idea that what topics and tradeoffs they should cover within this limited timeframe.
+A lot of candidates get afraid of this round more than the coding round because they don’t get an idea that what topics and tradeoffs they should cover within this limited timeframe.
 Firstly, remember that the system design round is extremely open-ended and there’s no such thing as a standard answer.
 Even for the same question, you’ll have a totally different discussion with different interviewers.

 How Would You Design a URL Shortener Service Like TinyURL?

 URL shortening services like bit.ly or TinyURL are very popular to generate shorter aliases for long URLs.
 You need to design this kind of web service where if a user gives a long URL then the service returns a short URL and if the user gives a short URL then it returns the original long URL.
 For example, shortening the given URL through TinyURL: